Scott Stamper

 Scott Stamper (born March 10, 1962) is an American club owner, booking agent, and talent scout.
-He is the owner of The Saint in Asbury Park, NJ and founder of the Golden T-Bird Awards, currently known as The Asbury Music Awards.
+He was the owner of The Saint in Asbury Park, NJ and founder of the Golden T-Bird Awards, currently known as The Asbury Music Awards.
 Stamper also founded the Wave Gathering.

 Early years

 Stamper grew up in Kearny, New Jersey.
 He attended Rutgers University in New Brunswick, New Jersey, where he worked as a DJ at the college's radio station, WRSU 88.7 FM Rutgers Radio.
 During that time, Stamper helped to raise funds to support the station.
 He also chose new artists to be played on the air, and worked with the staff and musicians to present benefit concerts on College Avenue in New Brunswick.

 T-Bird Cafe

 Stamper later moved south to Belmar, New Jersey.
 Beginning in 1991, Stamper managed a small bar on Main Street in Asbury Park called T-Bird Cafe.
 Stamper started out booking shows for weekends, but within six month was booking five to seven shows a week.
 Many new bands found a home at T-Birds Cafe.
 When it closed after a few years, the family of artists moved down to the next corner on Main Street and played at the new club opened by Stamper and Adam Jon Weisberg, called The Saint.